 Start your morning with a hearty breakfast.
 Order up a stack of fluffy pancakes at The Breakfast Club, enjoy The Modern Pantry’s more virtuous options or feast on a Full English at the National Cafe.
 If you’re a late riser, you can tuck into brunch at Percy & Founders.

 After breakfast, enjoy a spot of seasonal sightseeing with a hop on hop off bus tour to see more of the capital’s jolly decorations and famous landmarks.
-Alternatively, embark on a more unusual tour to see a different side to London or take in the city’s sights during a river cruise with Father Christmas.
+Alternatively, embark on a more unusual tour to see a different side to London.

 No visit to London at Christmas is complete without a trip to the capital’s most spectacular festive attraction, Winter Wonderland.
 You can browse the wooden chalets for hand-crafted gifts, feast on German sausage at the lively Bavarian Village, see stunning ice sculptures at the Magical Ice Kingdom and enjoy a skate on the ice rink.
 Perfect for families, there are also several rides for younger and older kids, the highlight of which is the observation wheel which offers sweeping views of the fair and beyond.

 If you’re looking for a more relaxed afternoon, you’ll also find merry festivities taking place at the Winter Festival at Southbank Centre including foodie treats, a seasonal programme of family entertainment and a traditional Christmas market dotted along the glittering South Bank.